Can dogs eat popcorn?

 • Tooth damage from hard kernels

-• Salt and fat from flavored varieties
+• Salt and fat from flavoured varieties

 • Sugar from sweet popcorn